vmware-archive/git_scripts/README.md

 # Git Scripts

 These scripts are helpers for managing developer workflow when using git repos hosted on GitHub.
-Put them in ~/bin and they can be run as standard git commands like `git about`.
+Install as a rubygem and they can be run as standard git commands like `git about`.

 ## Installation

-    $ git clone git://github.com/pivotal/git_scripts.git
-    $ cd git_scripts
-    $ ./install.sh
+    $ gem install pivotal_git_scripts

 ## git-about

-`git about` shows settings set by git-pair and git-project
+`git about` shows settings set by `git pair` and `git project`

 ## git-pair